Malaysia: Peninsula and Borneo - July 2006

 Located in Perhentian Kecil, Matahari Chalet, I connect the dives, since July 1, at a reasonable pace of two per day.

 Appointment every morning at 8:30 to the club for the briefing, return to 11am, lunch, new dive around 13h, which then leads me to the nap time, 15h.

 I wallow in my hammock, suspended between the pillars of my new bungalow, and I doze off without difficulty.

-I asked to move to another "cottage" that was assigned to me when I arrived.
-My new bungalow is less exposed than the other and far from the noisy TV restaurant, but unfortunately closer to the generator ...
+I asked to move to a different "cottage" than the one I was assigned when I arrived.
+My new bungalow is less exposed than the other one and far from the noisy TV of the restaurant, but unfortunately closer to the generator...

 That said, I made myself there, at the buzzing of the generator.
 And then, who says generator, says electricity, light, fan, reloading the iPod ...

 The dives are nice, but not exceptional.
 A little below what I expected...

-I meet the usual tropical fauna of clown fish, angel fish, triggerfish, balloon fish, fusiliers, barracudas, etc. What to have fun, all the same!
+I meet the usual tropical fauna of clown fish, angel fish, triggerfish, balloon fish, fusiliers, barracudas, etc..
+Enough to have fun, all the same!

 But the visibility, which I thought was excellent, given the amazing clarity of the water along the beach, is not so extraordinary during our dives...
 The fault of a storm of several days, which hit before my arrival, explained my dive-master to me.
 The rain run-off disturbed the bottom a bit.

 The dive that I prefer at the moment is the one of Sugar WreckThe wreck of a cargo ship transporting sugar, where a whole friendly fauna has taken up residence.

 I put below a video unearthed on YouTube, which restores the atmosphere (the diver who made it was lucky, him, to have a good visibility).

 I dive with Erika, Switzerland who runs the dive shop with her husband Yves.
 They also do photography (see here their website, Natural Scenes).

 And it is thanks to her, who spotted them, that I was able to see these baby sharks, huddled under one of the debris of the hull.